-Targets such as physical locations, computing devices, networks or databases become more difficult for unauthorized people to access thanks to the layered defense multi-factor authentication (MFA) provides.
+Targets such as physical locations, computing devices, networks or databases become more difficult for unauthorized people to access thanks to the layered defense multi-factor authentication provides.
 Even if one factor is compromised, at least one more barrier is still intact to prevent a breach.
 The security technology MFA deploys requires multiple methods of authentication from separate categories of credentials in an effort to verify a user’s identity for a login or various other transactions.
-One of the easiest and most simple ways to keep accounts protected is by adopting an MFA solution.
+One of the easiest and most simple ways to keep accounts protected is by adopting a multi-factor authentication solution.
 Regardless of your organization’s size this should be considered a key security initiative.

 - Knowledge Factor (something you know)

 - This form of authentication usually requires the user to answer a personal security question.
 Knowledge factor technologies could include PIN numbers, passwords, and one-time passwords.